nickbrandt/GitLab/doc/user/project/issues/design_management.md

 ## Limitations

 - Design uploads are limited to 10 files at a time.
+- From GitLab 13.1, Design filenames are limited to 255 characters.
 - Design Management data
   [isn't deleted when a project is destroyed](https://gitlab.com/gitlab-org/gitlab/-/issues/13429) yet.
 - Design Management data [won't be moved](https://gitlab.com/gitlab-org/gitlab/-/issues/13426)